nagyist/tao-user-guide/src/the-basics/items/interaction-types/hottext-interaction.md

 **Step 2:** Fill in the question field.

-This will describe the task given to the test-taker ("find the mistakes", "pick the capital city", etc.).
+This will describe the task given to the test-taker ("Find the mistakes", "Pick the capital city", etc.).

 **Step 3:** Cut and paste, or type in, the text within which the Hottext choices will be presented.